These 2-Ingredient Biscuits are tender and delicious.

 This recipe calls for one cup of Heavy Whipping Cream.

-I purchased a half pint and it was enough (1 cup).
+I purchased a half pint (1 cup).

 SUBSTITUTE FOR HEAVY WHIPPING CREAM